Impact of radiative cooling on the magnetised geometrically thin accretion disk around Kerr black hole: Properties of disc-winds

 In the right panels of Fig.~\ref{fig:disc-wind}e-\ref{fig:disc-wind}h, we study the role of magnetic field strength on the signature of $B_{\rm tor}$ and BP disc wind.
 In a previous study, \cite{Dihingia-etal2021} reported that the stronger magnetic fields are more susceptible to BP disc wind, whereas they are less susceptible to $B_{\rm tor}$ disc wind.
-In our simulations, we also observe that the area of $B_{\rm tor}$ dominated disc-wind decreases with the increase of magnetic field strength (lowering $\beta_0$, see the bright white region).
-On the other hand, the area of BP disc wind increases with the increase of magnetic field strength (lowering $\beta_0$, see the dark region).
-Thus, with the inclusion of radiative cooling and heating, we do not find any qualitative alteration of the results reported by \cite{Dihingia-etal2021}.
-It indicates that disc wind properties do not depend on radiative cooling and heating.
-However, depending on the radiative cooling and heating, the dominant components of the disc winds can be different.
+In our simulations, we also observe that the area of $B_{\rm tor}$ dominated disc-wind decreases with the increase in magnetic field strength (lowering $\beta_0$, see the bright white region).
+On the other hand, the area of BP disc wind increases with the increase in magnetic field strength (lowering $\beta_0$, see the dark region).
+Thus, with the inclusion of radiative cooling and heating, we do not find any qualitative alteration in the results reported by \cite{Dihingia-etal2021}.
+It indicates that magnetised disc wind properties do not depend on radiative cooling and heating.